Akshay448/cambai-cache/README.md

 7. redis operator - helps to manage the redis cluster

 ### huey and fastapi deployments and services
-pods can be scaled independently with given number of replicas using hpa to scale based on cpu or memory use use readiness and liveness probes so that request goes to healthy pods
+1. stateless pods can be scaled independently with given number of replicas
+2. using hpa to scale based on cpu or memory use
+3. use readiness and liveness probes so that request goes to healthy pods

+### More notes
+* Microservices Architecture: separating the FastAPI application, Huey workers, and Redis into distinct service. each component can be scaled independently
+* Asynchronous Processing with Huey: To ensure the FastAPI application remains responsive, heavy operations are offloaded to Huey.
+This reduces the API's latency, especially under heavy load, by not blocking client requests.
+* Containerization with Docker: huey and fastapi endpoints

 ## Code Implementation (LLD)
 The project's code is mostly covered in main.py and huey_config.py